I live in Brighton and work at the Red Herring Studios.

-Paintings from 2018 and late 2019.
+Paintings from 2018 through to pre-covid 2020.
 Most are on canvas, a few smaller ones are on board.
-These are predominantly painted in oils and cold wax but I am excited by a range of materials and mediums which are integrated into work in search of textures and the substance which best embody ideas I am exploring.
+These are predominantly painted in oils and cold wax but I am excited by and utilise a range of materials and mediums which are integrated into work in search of textures and the substance which best embody ideas I am exploring.
 The source of the imagery is something of a mystery to me: found in, tripped over, muddled up and derived from objects, feelings and observations of the world, stray writings, photographs and paintings.
 As my work has evolved it has moved away from but is not divorced from figuration.

 WORKS ON PAPER

 Paintings and sketches created in 2018-19 in a range of media; oils, acrylic, conte, charcoal, pigments and pencil……… These works are both expressions of ideas in themselves and explorations that might inform larger paintings.
 Sometimes they are the result of wanting to experiment with new tools, brushes or materials, returning to themes and shapes which form part of my visual vocabulary – lumps, organs, triangles, stalks, rocks, pebbles, clouds, horizons.